In Mississippi, you get your GED diploma if you pass the four GED subject tests. You can take these tests online or at a testing center.

 There’s no need to first attend a prep course or attain passing scores on a practice test except when you take the GED exam online.
 Then, you must first pass the GED Ready practice test.

 In Mississippi, the cost of sitting for the GED exam is $144 for the complete GED battery or $36 per individual subtest when taken at a test center.
 The online GED exam costs $36 per module as well, so $144 in total, but there’s also the cost of the four GED Ready tests, an extra cost of $28, so, overall, you’ll end up paying $172.
-Onsego’s My Advantage students receive 4 GED Ready practice tests at no cost.
+Onsego’s Advantage students receive 4 GED Ready practice tests at no cost.